diba-io/bitmask-core/README.md

 2. Up and running Docker containers: `docker-compose up -d node1 bitmaskd`.
 3. Load the command line: `source .commands`
 4. Download and install BDK cli: `cargo install bdk-cli`.
 We will use BDK to generate the mnemonic.
-5. Generate a new mnemonic: `bdk-cli generate`.
+5. Generate a new mnemonic: `bdk-cli key generate -e 12`.
 6. Create an environment variable called **TEST_WALLET_SEED** with mnemonic generated in the **step 5** (only wasm32).
 7. Run the test to get main address for bitcoin and rgb: `cargo test --test wallet -- create_wallet --exact`.
 8. Load your wallet in the bitcoin node: `node1 loadwallet default`.